SimonVareille/AccordionMIDI-Controller/docs/midi protocol.md

 - `type` the identifier of the type of keyboard (one byte).
 See [Keyboard types](#keyboard-types) section.
 - `previous name` the previous name of the keyboard.
+Must end with `0x00`.
 As original name is a UTF-8 string, it must be converted to 7-bit stream.
 We simply use base-64 encoding to send it.
 - `new name` the new name of the keyboard.
+Must end with `0x00`.
 As original name is a UTF-8 string, it must be converted to 7-bit stream.
 We simply use base-64 encoding to send it.

 ## Keyboard types